the-road-to-learn-react/the-road-to-react/manuscript/react-modern/state.md

 };
 ~~~~~~~

 When you try this in the browser, you will see that the output does not appear below the HTML input field after typing into it.
 However, this approach is not too far away from the actual solution.
-What's missing after all is the mechanisms to notify React to re-render the component with the new `searchTerm` state after the event handler updated it.
-In order to do so, we need to tell React that `searchTerm` is a state that changes over time and that whenever it changes React has to re-render its affected component(s).
-Fortunately, React offers us a utility function called `useState` for it:
+What's missing is the mechanisms to notify React to re-render the component with the new `searchTerm` state after the event handler updated it.
+Therefore, we need to tell React that `searchTerm` is a stateful value that changes over time and that whenever it changes React has to re-render its affected component(s).
+Fortunately, React offers us a method called `useState` for it:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~